bgruening/awesome-ukraine-support/planning.md

 ### Going forward

 - We should think of turning this into a general framework for helping all scientists affected by wars and other crises
+- Extending to non academics?
+We (Anton, Bjoern) had some questions to extend this to industry partners as well.